Tabita99/Planet-Vegan/README.md

 2. I would like to introduce more cateogries to the website and allow for a wider range of recipes.
 3. Allow people the option to upload videos with their recipes if they want to give people a tutorial that people can follow.

+## Design

+### Font
+I kept the font styling simple using two fonts.
+I Used Google Font Awesome to select my chosen font and apply them to my website.
+I used Roboto font style for any message such recipes method, recipe title and welcome message because it's a simple and easy read.
+I used Petit Formal Script' for the title such navbar and categories title, to make the website more visually appealing.